SotirisDamas/Clustering_Algorithms_Analysis_and_Evaluation/README.md

 ---

 ## 1. Project Overview
-This two-part project is a deep dive into classical and modern **clustering algorithms**.
+This two-part project is a deep dive into classical and modern **clustering algorithms**, combining rigorous complexity analyses with practical implementations.

 We:

 * **Studied, derived, and analysed** nine algorithms and seven evaluation metrics in a formal IEEE-style report (Part I).